Company rule in India: Canals

 Farther west in the Punjab region, the 130-mile long Hasli Canal, had been constructed by previous rulers.
-Taking off from the Ravi river and supplying water to the cities of Lahore and Amritsar, this left-bank canal was extended by the British in the Bari Doab Canal works during 1850–1857.
+Taking off from the Ravi River and supplying water to the cities of Lahore and Amritsar, this left-bank canal was extended by the British in the Bari Doab Canal works during 1850–1857.
 The Punjab region, moreover, had much rudimentary irrigation by "inundation canals".
-Consisting of open cuts on the side of a river and involving no regulation, the inundation canals had been used in both the Punjab and Sindh for many centuries.
-The energetic administrations of the Sikh and Pathan governors of Mughal West Punjab had ensured that many such canals in Multan, Dera Ghazi Khan, and Muzaffargarh were still working efficiently at the time of the British annexation of the Punjab in 1849–1856 (period of tenure of the Marquess of Dalhousie Governor General).
+Consisting of open cuts along the sides of rivers and unregulated, the inundation canals had been used in both the Punjab and Sindh for many centuries.
+Many such canals in Multan, Dera Ghazi Khan, and Muzaffargarh were still working efficiently at the time of the British annexation of the Punjab in 1849.

 The first new British work—with no Indian antecedents—was the Ganges Canal built between 1842 and 1854.

-Contemplated first by Col. John Russell Colvin in 1836, it did not at first elicit much enthusiasm from its eventual architect Sir Proby Thomas Cautley, who balked at idea of cutting a canal through extensive low-lying land in order to reach the drier upland destination.
-However, after the Agra famine of 1837–38, during which the East India Company's administration spent Rs.
-2,300,000 on famine relief, the idea of a canal became more attractive to the company's budget-conscious Court of Directors.
-In 1839, the Governor General of India, Lord Auckland, with the Court's assent, granted funds to Cautley for a full survey of the swath of land that underlay and fringed the projected course of the canal.
+Contemplated first by Col. John Russell Colvin in 1836, it did not at first elicit much enthusiasm from its eventual architect, Sir Proby Cautley, who baulked at the idea of cutting a canal through extensive low-lying land to reach the drier upland destination.
+However, after the Agra famine of 1837–1838, during which the East India Company's administration spent Rs.
+2,300,000 on famine relief, the idea of a canal became more attractive to the company's Court of Directors.
+In 1839, the Governor-General of India, Lord Auckland, with the Court's assent, granted funds to Cautley for a complete survey of the swath of land that underlay and fringed the projected course of the canal.
 The Court of Directors, moreover, considerably enlarged the scope of the projected canal, which, in consequence of the severity and geographical extent of the famine, they now deemed to be the entire Doab region.